2012 yellow fever outbreak in Darfur, Sudan: Epidemiology

 The first cases of yellow fever occurred in early September, but the first blood samples for confirmation were not sent to the Institut Pasteur reference laboratory in Dakar, Senegal until 30 October.
 On 9 November, WHO Sudan reported 266 suspected cases and 85 deaths for a case fatality rate of 32%.
 Most cases were in Central Dafur state (51.5 percent, reported in March 2013), but the outbreak later expanded to the four other states of North Darfur (21 percent), West Darfur (17.4 percent) and South Darfur (9.5 percent), including refugee camps related to the ongoing war in Darfur.
 Laboratory confirmation of yellow fever came on 13 November.
 Most of the cases were among nomads, which contributed to the rapid spread.

 According to newspaper reports, about 10 000 workers from the gold mines of Jebel Amer fled to Nyala, the capital of South Darfur, after more than 60 deaths in the gold mining area.
 One newspaper reported: "The spread of the disease in South Darfur is a disaster and the epidemic requires organizations and the international community to address the disease and provide enough vaccines to vaccinate all citizens of the state."
 Hundreds of patients had accumulated at the Nyala Teaching Hospital, some sleeping outside, and there was a shortage of medical personnel and supplies.
 By early December the number of deaths had reached 164.

 Health authorities in China began scanning travelers and Chinese citizens returning from Sudan.
 As many as a million Chinese workers are employed in oil, mining and construction in Africa.
-Introduction of yellow fever into Asia, where it has never appeared, is a serious concern.
+The introduction of yellow fever into Asia, where it has never appeared, is a serious concern.